SaraHusain/SaraHusain.github.io/README.md

 * the background music can be played and paused throughout the game.
 * the music button has background gradient animation.

-* installation instructions
+# Installation instructions
-* the project contains a font file (.ttf), it is recommended to install it when downloading the project
+* the project contains a font file (.ttf), it is recommended to install it when downloading the project.

 # How To Play